robertsoden/robertsoden.github.io/writing.md

 - Soden, R., Budhathoki, N., Palen, L. (2014).
 [Resilience and Crisis Informatics: Lessons Learned from Open Cities Kathmandu.](https://pdfs.semanticscholar.org/95c0/40abcf3a922c59e160cbda300aee082087ef.pdf) In _Proceedings of the Conference on Information Systems for Crisis Response and Management (ISCRAM)._ Best Student Paper Award.

 ### Workshop Papers & Non-Archival Conference Presentations
+- Soden, R. (2018).
+Toward Disasters as Matters of Care.
+Presented at _Sociotechnical Systems of Care Workshop_ at CSCW 2018.
+Jersey City, NJ.

-- Soden, R., Lord, A. (2017).
+- Soden, R., Lord, A. (2018).
 Mapping Silences, Reconfiguring Loss: Practices of Damage Assessment & Narratives of Repair in Post-Earthquake Nepal.
 Presented at _2018 Meeting of the Society for Social Studies of Science (4S)._ Sydney, AU.

 - Soden, R., Lord, A. (2018).
 Mapping Silences, Reconfiguring Loss: Practices of Damage Assessment & Narratives of Repair in Post-Earthquake Nepal.
 Presented at Natural Hazards Workshop.
 Boulder, CO.